-The origin of this word is the Greek eu thanaos meaning ‘good death’ or to die well without pain.
+The origin of the word is the Greek eu thanaos, meaning ‘good death’ or to die well without pain.
 Euthanasia is the act of deliberately ending the life of another person by non-violent means.
-Involuntary euthanasia is when the person dying has not requested to be euthanased.
-Voluntary euthanasia is when a person assists someone who has requested help to die.
+Involuntary euthanasia occurs when the person dying has not asked to be euthanased.
+Sometimes referred to as 'assisted dying', voluntary euthanasia occurs when a person assists someone who has requested help to die.

 Arguments for euthanasia

-Those in favour of voluntary euthanasia argue for the right of individuals to die with dignity and argue that the person concerned is best able to assess their quality of life and make decisions about whether they want to go on living.
+Those in favour of voluntary euthanasia argue for the right of individuals to die with dignity, and assert that the person concerned is best able to assess their quality of life and make decisions about whether to go on living.

 Arguments against euthanasia

 There have been highly publicised New Zealand prosecutions related to euthanasia, including the trial of Lesley Martin, who was convicted in 2004 of the attempted murder of her terminally ill mother, Joy Martin, in 1999.
 She spent seven months in prison.
-Charges of murder and attempted murder were laid after she published a book about giving her mother an overdose of morphine and smothering her.
+Charges of murder and attempted murder were laid after she published an account of giving her mother an overdose of morphine and smothering her.